top of page

 What is Trauma-Focused Play Therapy?

-Trauma-Focused Play Therapy is a specific approach to therapy that recognizes and emphasizes understanding how the traumatic experience impacts a child’s mental, behavioral, emotional, physical, and spiritual well-being.
-This type of therapy is rooted in understanding the connection between the trauma experience and developmentalemotional, and behavioral responses.
 Trauma-focused therapy offers coping skills, evidence-based interventions, and strategies to assist your child in better understanding, coping with, and processing emotions and memories tied to traumatic experiences.
-The end goal is to enable your child to create a healthier and more adaptive meaning of the experience that took place in their life and handle daily life challenges and stressors.
+The goal is to enable your child to create a healthier and more adaptive meaning of the experience and handle daily life challenges and stressors.

 Benefits of Trauma-Focused Therapy

 Trauma-focused therapy can be beneficial to those who have experienced a traumatic event.
-By engaging in trauma-focused treatment, the client can learn more about what they are experiencing, how to address their concerns and develop healthier coping methods.
+By engaging in trauma-focused treatment, the client can learn more about what they are experiencing, how to address their concerns, and develop healthier coping methods.

 The following are a few examples of the benefits of trauma-focused therapy: